Kampong Kapok

-Kampong Kapok is a village in the north-east of Brunei-Muara District, Brunei, near Muara town.
-It has an area of 1241.01 hectare; the population was 2,791 in 2016.
+Kampong Kapok is a village in the north-east of Brunei-Muara District, Brunei and has an area of 1241.01 hectare; the population was 2,791 in 2016.

+Etymology

+The village is named after the kapok tree, Bombax ceiba, that cane be seen in its immediate surroundings.
+In addition to moss, the locals at the time also profited from the usage of Kapok fruits as cushions.
+People who are either from the location in question or who desire to visit it also refer to themselves as "from Kapok" or "want to go to Kapok" using the phrase.
+The usage of the name Kapok persisted after then, and the community came to be known as Kampung Kapok.
+A joint effort from MPK Kapok to preserve the history of taking the name of this village has been implemented.
+Some kapok saplings are planted in some strategic places.
+Kapok tree saplings along the road of Kampong Kapok and in some houses were planted.

 Geography

 Kampong Kapok is one of the villages in Mukim Serasa, a mukim in the district.
 As a village subdivision, it borders Kampong Sabun to the north-east, Kampong Serasa to the east and south, Kampong Salar to the south-west and Kampong Meragang to the west and north.
 It is one of the villages along Jalan Muara, a road which links Bandar Seri Begawan to Muara town.
+The village is situated between Bukit Tempayan Pisang and the South China Sea, about 4 km from Pekan Muara and 23 kilometers from Bandar Seri Begawan.